CodePushGo/website/src/content/blog/en/how-to-resolve-android-build-errors-in-capacitor.md

 ## Finding Error Sources

-Pinpointing Android build errors in Capacitor requires a step-by-step troubleshooting approach.
+Pinpointing Android build errors in React Native requires a step-by-step troubleshooting approach.
 By combining configuration reviews and log analysis, you can identify and address issues effectively.

 ### Reading Error Logs